NWQMC/wqp-etl-core/README.md

 *   **QWPORTAL_SUMMARY_ETL** - Does the ETL populate the qwportal_summary table? true or false.
 *   **NWIS_OR_EPA** - If **QWPORTAL_SUMMARY_ETL** is true, is this an NIWS (N) or STORET WQX (E) ETL.
 *   **CONTEXTS** - Only used when running the Docker database.
 Should always be external,ci,schemaLoad.
+*   **DB_OPERATION_CONCURRENCY** - Some operations against the db have been parallelized to have SpringBatch run multiple concurrent operations against the db, e.g. creating multiple indexes at the same time.
+This controls the number of paralle operations.
+Defaults to 3.

 ### Testing
 This project contains JUnit tests.
 Maven can be used to run them (in addition to the capabilities of your IDE).